One Step Forward

 "One Step Forward" is a song written by Chris Hillman and Bill Wildes, and recorded by American country music group The Desert Rose Band.
 It was released in October 1987, as the third single from the album The Desert Rose Band.
 The song reached #2 on the Billboard Hot Country Singles & Tracks chart, behind "Tennessee Flat Top Box" by Rosanne Cash.

-This song can also be heard on the video game Grand Theft Auto: San Andreas, on the fictional radio station, K-Rose.
+The song is featured in the 2004 video game Grand Theft Auto: San Andreas.